Zaxxon709/matrix/README.md

 <ul>
     <li>Open Kodi Settings and go to Add-Ons.
 Then select "Install from zip file"</li>
-    <li>From the available list of sources, select "709Repo", and install "repository.709-matrix-1.0.zip"</li>
+    <li>From the available list of sources, select "709Repo", and install either the Leia repository "repository.709-leia-1.1.zip" or the Matrix repository "repository.709-matrix-1.0.zip"</li>
 </ul>